IBM/ibm-block-csi-driver/docs/content/troubleshooting/log_status_collect.md

 ```
 mkdir logs
 ```
-Save logs and status reports directly to the created directory by adding in `> logs/<log_filename>` to the end of collection command.
+Save logs and status reports directly to the created directory by adding in the following string at the end of collection command: `> logs/<log_filename>`

-**Important:** When gathering logs from the storage system, be sure that the logs cover any relevant time frames for the specific issues that you are trying to debug.
+**Important:** Be sure that the logs cover any relevant timeframes for the specific issues that you are trying to debug when gathering logs from the storage system.

 ### General status and log collection for IBM Support
-When engaging with IBM Support, be sure to run the following steps and copy the output to an external file, when sending log collections:
+Be sure to run the following steps and copy the output to an external file, when engaging IBM Support and sending log collections.

 1. Check the node status.